dhathry/COGS18.github.io/_sources/assets/intro/syllabus.md

 ### Lecture

-You are encouraged to attend lecture live; however, **in-person attendance is not required, *except* on exam days**.
+Students are encouraged to attend lecture live; however, **in-person attendance is not required, *except* on exam days**.
 All lectures will be recorded/podcast.
 However, during lecture, students will be given time to complete small coding challenges on their own, and will have the opportunity to see their classmates' thoughts during lecture.
 To incentivize attendance, we will use iClickers for in-class Q&A. Students will receive a small amount of extra credit for *each* lecture attended, up to 5% extra credit (for those who attend every lecture) on their final project/exam (_not_ the final course grade).
 To earn credit in a given day, students must respond to at least 50% of the questions asked on that day (correctness does not matter).

-Information on setting up iClicker is [here](https://mhe.my.site.com/iclicker/s/article/How-to-Create-an-iClicker-Student-Account).

 ### Coding Labs (16\%)

 Lab times will be used to get hands-on practice with the course material in a smaller group setting.
 As such, you will be provided with specific tutorials or activities each week that are focused on preparing you for the assignments.
 Across the quarter there will be 9 different coding labs (2\% each; lowest coding lab score dropped).
 Coding labs are _graded for concerted effort_ (not correctness).
-To receive credit for a coding lab, you have to submit your attempted coding lab for that week by the end of the lab day at 11:59 pm each week.
+To receive credit for a coding lab, you have to submit your attempted coding lab for that week by Wednesday at 11:59 pm each week.
 There are no late submissions for coding labs.

 Note: You should be signed up for the Coding Lab for which you can attend.
 However, if you are unable to attend the Coding Lab for which you are signed up, you are free to attend another Coding Lab in a given week.
 Note that this policy could change if too many people are attending one Coding Lab each week.
 We intentionally have Coding Lab capped at 35 so that students can get help from their TAs and IAs during this time.